James Woolsey: Other

-Personal life
+Personal life and death

-Woolsey was married to Suzanne Haley Woolsey, but they divorced after 48 years.
-He married Nancye Miller, who was a registered foreign agent.
+Woolsey was married three times, firstly to Suzanne Haley Woolsey, but they divorced after 48 years.
+Secondly, he married Nancye Miller, who was a registered foreign agent.
 She died of cancer in March 2019.

-Woolsey is a descendant of George (Joris) Woolsey, one of the earliest settlers of New Amsterdam, and Thomas Cornell.
+He was a descendant of George (Joris) Woolsey, one of the earliest settlers of New Amsterdam, and Thomas Cornell.

-According to the website Benzinga.com, James Woolsey's net worth was estimated to be more than $7 million as of 2024.
+According to the website Benzinga.com James Woolsey's net worth was estimated to be more than $7 million as of 2024.

+Woolsey died from a stroke at his home in Washington D.C., on July 21, 2026, at the age of 84.
+Prior to his death, he had been in failing health which was attributed to “Havana syndrome” according to his third wife and widow, Conchita Sarnoff Woolsey.